 Formations – Positions – Systems: Considerations

 Choosing your formation to play will depend on the following key points.
-Getting the best out of your players is the intention when picking your system.
+When picking your system, getting the best out of your players is the intention.

-If your best player is a midfielder that can play a ball 60 yards into the corner, have a winger that is willing to run into space.
+If your best player is a midfielder who can play a ball 60 yards into the corner, have a winger willing to run into space.

 You might have a central defender who is good at heading the ball but is slow.
 Players who play next to each other ideally complement one another with their attributes.

 Having pace is always a good trait for a team.
-Whether it is the full-back in recovery or a winger taking on a player, it can be an influential aspect.
-That said, you don’t necessarily need pace if you have players like Iniesta and Xavi, who can control the ball and pass with accuracy.
+Whether it’s the full-back in recovery or a winger taking on a player, it can be influential.

-A player with pace is best placed in a position that will be dangerous.
-Have them in a position where they will more often face a 1-on-1 situation.
+A player with pace is best placed in a position that’ll be dangerous.
+Have them in a position where they’ll more often face a 1-on-1 situation.

 Tiki Taka is widely known for its combination play.
-That is short, quick passing with one or two touches, played a speed that hard to close down and intercept.
+That’s short, quick passing with one or two touches, played at a speed that is hard to close down and intercept.

-In a 5-3-2 formation, the full-backs are expected to work the full length of the field.
-They can become isolated.
-It is important when picking players to play there that they have the right attributes.
+It’s important when picking players to play there that they’ve got the right attributes.
 They need a good ‘engine’ to get up and down.

 9 v 9 Soccer Formations